 I was in a bad mood or something.
 But I’m slowly coming around.
 Read the review of Free Your Mind…and Your Ass Will Follow.
 (I sort of confused this album with Osmium in my review.
 Sorry.)

 Like every other album they released between The Piper at the Gates of Dawn and Meddle, Atom Heart Mother is a real mixed bag.
 On the first side is one of the true landmarks of early progressive rock.
 On the other side is a miscellaneous collection of stuff.

 The significance and greatness of the title track cannot be overstated.
-Though maybe some other prog band might have beat them to it (I am thinking VDGG), this is the most ambitious piece of music a progressive rock band had yet recorded.
+Though maybe some other prog band might have beat them to it – Procul Harum, for sure, and maybe Van Der Graaf Generator – this is the most ambitious piece of music a progressive rock band had yet recorded.
 The fact that it succeeds as well as it does makes this all the more incredible.
 The horns, cello and choral vocals all feel perfectly integrated.
 And this was the first time the Floyd really managed to combine their radical experimental music into a larger whole, where that music doesn’t feel just like a radical experiment.
 If you listen to any pre-Meddle Pink Floyd, listen to the title track of this record.

 The problem is that the other side is just a hodgepodge.
 First, there’s yet another one of Waters’ bids at being taken seriously as a singer-songwriter.
 This one is actually a band recording, which is something.
 But it feels like this ambition of his is completely at odds with the rest of the band’s music.
 (In my opinion, it would take until Dark Side of the Moon to fully resolve this.)
 It’s a decent song, but is it really the Floyd?